 Geno Church is word-of-mouth inspiration officer at Brains on Fire, responsible for developing word-of-mouth, buzz, viral and evangelism strategies for the agency’s clients.
 In his 14+ years with Brains on Fire, Geno has helped build word-of-mouth into the identities of brands including Fiskars Brands, the American Booksellers Association, Rawlings Sporting Goods, Rage Against the Haze, and many others.

-Sergei Samoilenko, communication instructor, George Mason University
+Sergei Samoilenko, communications instructor, George Mason University